 Landscape photography is excellent for learning new techniques like composition and framing, HDR (high dynamic range) images, panoramas, getting to know your manual settings, post-processing techniques, and long exposures that require careful planning of shutter speed settings.

-If you’re like me, and you love getting into the great outdoors, visiting new areas, and getting closer to nature, then finding stunning landscapes should not be difficult.
+Landscapes are everywhere.
+The planet is lovely, and Mother Nature provides landscape photographers abundant awe and beauty across Earth’s continents.
+If you, like me, love the great outdoors, visiting new areas, and getting closer to nature, finding stunning landscapes should not be difficult.

 But have you ever stopped to think about how many more landscapes there are?